Intervention/docs/image/v2/api/contrast/title.md

 # contrast()
-## Change the contrast of an image
+## Change the color contrast of the current image